ironmeld/doubleback/README.md

 So additional work is required to implement %g formatting.

+# The Doubleback Format

+Doubleback implements its own format which is similar to "%.17g" but it is NOT intended to be an exact drop-in replacement.

+Doubleback dfmt is different from printf("%.17g") in these ways:
+* All numbers have a decimal point or an exponent
+* It uses Ryū to pick the shortest representation
+* It does not zero-pad small exponents
+* It does not print a plus sign for positive exponents

-# The Doubleback API
+# The Doubleback APIs

-The "flagship" API for Doubleback in C notation is:
+The API for Doubleback formatting in C notation is:

 ```
 char *dfmt(double value, char *buffer);
 ```

-This output is similar to printf("%.17g") except it is shorter in three ways: it uses Ryu to pick the shortest representation, it never zero-pads the exponent, and it does not print a plus sign for positive exponents.

 To avoid memory allocation and threading complications a small memory buffer must be passed to the API.
 The buffer pointer is returned back for convenience.